floatinghotpot/cordova-plugin-nativeaudio/README.md

 ### Next Steps
 * add rich feedback / callback API to Android
-* adapt as ngCordova module using Kris Kowal's $q
+* update ngCordova with newest API features

 ### Perspective
 Following the Cordova philosophy, this is a "shim" for a web audio implementation (on mobile) which is as fast and feature-rich as the native APIs.
 Currently, neither the established HTML5 Audio or the new Web Audio API a cross-platform solution for mobile which supports for polyphony, concurrency and maintains a low overhead (without resorting to fallbacks such as Flash).